-8.4 Upgrade and Expand Kerrisdale
+8.4 Upgrade and Expand Kerrisdale Pool

 Kerrisdale Pool should be upgraded and expanded to better meet the needs of the community.
+Percent Agree 63%/65% People's Ideas...

-- build a new pool with waterslide next to existing pool - need a larger pool with a hot tub and cleaner changing room - need a sauna, spa, and whirlpool (could help people with arthritis and the disabled) - need warm enough water for young children (at least 31C) - incorporate new filtering technology in new pool facilities
+- build a new pool with waterslide next to existing pool - need a larger pool with a hot tub and cleaner changing room - need a sauna, spa, and whirlpool (could help people with arthritis and the disabled) - need warm enough water for young children (at least 31C)

+• incorporate new filtering technology in new pool facilities